SKCrawford/grammar-detector/README.md

 ### Component: Detector

 The `Detector` is the internal entrypoint by which a sentence, clause, or phrase is analyzed.
 A `Detector` contains one `PatternSet` and one `PatternSetMatcher`.
 Each `Detector` is bound to the specific grammatical feature of the `PatternSet`.
-After loading the `GrammarDetector`, its `Detectors` can be accessed via the `detectors` property.
+After loading the `GrammarDetector`, its `Detectors` can be accessed via the `detectors: list[Detector]` property.
 This permits running them manually and reusing them.
 Since the `GrammarDetector` and `Detectors` are not bound to its text input to be analyzed, they can be reused.

 ### Component: DetectorRepository